MicrosoftDocs/azure-devops-docs/docs/build-release/concepts/definitions/release/artifacts.md

 | Artifact download | By default, External TFS artifacts are downloaded to the agent.
 You can configure an option in the environment to [skip the download](../../process/phases.md#agent-phase) of artifacts. |
 <p />

+> [!NOTE]
-**Note**: Release Management in Team Services may not be able to contact an on-premises TFS server if, for example, it is within your enterprise network.
-In this case you can integrate Release Management with TFS by setting up an on-premises agent that can access the TFS server.
+> Release Management in Team Services may
+> not be able to contact an on-premises TFS server if,
-You will not be able to see the name of your TFS projects or build definitions when linking to a build, but you can type these into the link dialog fields.
-In addition, when you create a release, Team Services may not be able to query the TFS server for the build numbers.
-Instead, type the **Build ID** (not the build number) of the desired build into the appropriate field, or select the **Latest** build.
+> for example, it is within your
+> enterprise network.
+In this case you can integrate
+> Release Management with TFS by setting up an
+> on-premises agent that can access the TFS server.
+> You will not be able to see the name of your TFS
+> projects or build definitions when linking to a build, but you can type
+> these into the link dialog fields.
+In addition, when you
+> create a release, Team Services may not be able to
+> query the TFS server for the build numbers.
+Instead,
+> type the **Build ID** (not the build number) of the
+> desired build into the appropriate field, or select
+> the **Latest** build.

 ### Other sources